Diggen85/alpine-chroot-install/README.md

 The main purpose of this script is to easily create an environment for (my) [c't Raspion](https://github.com/ct-Open-Source/ctraspion) development.
 It is a fork of [Alpine-chroot-install](https://github.com/alpinelinux/alpine-chroot-install) but has taken much more rework than I initially thought.

-The Script works for me, in my netinst Debian VM but I can not guarantee that it will work anywhere else - it's in an early Stage.
+The Script works for me, in my netinst Debian VM.
+I can not guarantee that it will work anywhere else but it should run on an actual Debian or Ubuntu.
 You are free to open an Issue on Github.

 ## Requirements